Queen's University Belfast International Irish Studies Summer School (Direct Enroll)

 Ideal for students who want an immersive experience studying the history, heritage, culture, politics, language and literature of the island of Ireland, with a unique Irish-British perspective.

-- EDUCATION FOR TRANSFORMATION
+- EDUCATION FOR TRANSFORMATION: DRIVING CHANGE THROUGH LEARNING

-Our new program is designed to inspire students to view learning as a catalyst for transformation, and is suited to students who are interested in how education can be used as a tool for change.
+This program is designed to inspire students to view learning as a catalyst for transformation, and is suited to students who are interested in how education can be used as a tool for change.

 British politically, Irish geographically, Northern Ireland is enriched by Irish and British cultural ties.
 Nearly one-third of the population of 1.5 million lives in Belfast, Northern Ireland’s vibrant capital metropolis.
 The campus is located on the attractive south side of the city of Belfast.
 One of the city’s best known thoroughfares is the so-called “Golden Mile.”
 This area, right beside Queen’s, is packed with restaurants, bars, cafes, clubs, and cinemas, and is popular with students and young people throughout the year.
 Ulster’s (the fourth province of Ireland) climate is mild and temperate, with mild winters, very little snow, and warm summers.
 It tends to be breezy, with sudden changes from cloud to sunny skies and vice versa.
 The sunniest months are May and June and the driest period is March to June.
 The average rainfall is 1.07m.
 Lightweight woolen and cotton clothes are suitable in summer, with thicker wool sweaters or jacket for spring and autumn.
 A raincoat is needed whatever the season.